-Key programmes offered by the Youth Commission are: 'Growing in Faith Together' (GIFT) offered to pupils after receiving the Sacrament of Confirmation, the Pope John Paul II Award offered to approximately 200 school-leavers in the period covered by this report, and school retreats which engaged approximately 1,000 pupils in 2017.
-The Commission also coordinates diocesan participation in the World Youth Day (WYD) celebrations: in 2017 when there was no WYD event, other pilgrimages to Croagh Patrick and Knock were organized for young people.
-The Youth Commission also contributes to Family Ministry by its parental engagement activities.
+Key programmes offered by the Youth Commission are: 'Growing in Faith Together' (GIFT) offered to pupils after receiving the Sacrament of Confirmation, the Pope John Paul II Award offered to approximately 200 school-leavers in the period covered by this report, and school retreats which engaged approximately 1,000 pupils in 2018.
+A series of four summer camps, with a focus on family life in light of the forthcoming World Meeting of Families, were organised.
+The Commission also co-ordinates the involvement of youth in events outside the diocese: in August 2018, a total of 83 travelled together to the Papal Mass in Phoenix Park while many others attended with their families and parish groups.
+Other pilgrimages were also organised.